AyandaM03/UniPath-SA/README.md

 ### Your Path.
 Your Future.
 Your Choice.

 UniPathSA is an Android application designed to assist South African high-school learners with the transition from secondary school to higher education.
-The application provides learners with tools and information to help them explore study opportunities, understand their academic performance, discover institutions and courses, and keep track of their higher-education applications.
+The application provides learners with tools and information to help them calculate their academic points, explore institutions, courses and bursaries, and manage their personal profile — all in one place.

-The application was developed as part of a software development project with a focus on mobile application development, cloud services, database integration, user experience, version control and automated software testing.
+The application was developed as part of a software development project with a focus on mobile application development, cloud services, database integration, REST API integration, user experience and version control.

 ---

 ## Project Overview

 Choosing what to study after high school can be challenging for learners.
-There are many universities, colleges, courses, admission requirements and application deadlines to consider.
+There are many universities, colleges, courses, admission requirements, bursaries and deadlines to consider.

 UniPathSA brings several of these functions together within a single Android application.
-Instead of requiring learners to manage information across multiple platforms, the application provides a centralised environment where they can manage their academic information and explore potential study opportunities.
+Instead of requiring learners to manage information across multiple platforms, the application provides a centralised environment where they can calculate their APS, explore study opportunities and manage their profile.

-The application makes use of cloud-based services to securely manage user accounts and store application data.
+The application makes use of cloud-based services (Firebase) to securely manage user accounts and store application data, and communicates directly with a REST API to retrieve course-matching data.

 ---